How to improve employee training

 - Make use of internal expertise

 Take inspiration from Thrive customer DECIEM.
-Instead of trying to resist the “Tik-Tok-ification” of skincare education, they leaned into it, encouraging their staff to share short videos within their platform to spark discussion.
-This then resulted in a huge uptick in engagement, with User Generated Content dominating the platform (53%) and only 23% content coming from the L&D team.
+Instead of trying to resist the “Tik-Tok-ification” of skincare education, they leaned into it, encouraging their staff to share short videos within their platform.
+This resulted in a huge uptick in engagement, with User Generated Content dominating the platform (53%).

 - Simplify compliance without reducing standards